 Volunteer Canada Sets Up a Volunteer Hotline to Thank Volunteers Volunteer Canada is asking Canadians to call the Volunt-Hear Hotline (1-855-372-5077) to leave a message of thanks for a volunteer.
 Volunteer Canada had the following to say about the hotline: “Canadians from coast to coast are encouraged to call the Volunt-Hear Hotline and participate in a national … Continue reading April 6 to 12, 2014 is National Volunteer Week

 Cultural competency training is now commonplace in most health and social service organizations.
 However, some critics have noted that while the model can be useful in certain contexts, it can also inadvertently lead to discriminatory, and or unhelpful, practices in others.
-As an example, according to Arthur Kleinmanand Peter Benson (Anthropology in the Clinic: The Problem … Continue reading Does cultural competency inadvertently create a new form of discrimination?
+As an example, according to Arthur Kleinmanand Peter Benson (Anthropology in the Clinic: The Problem … Continue reading Cultural Competency: A Slippery Slope?

 The Maytree Foundation “believes that immigrants and refugees can play a significant role in building and strengthening Canada – in particular its urban communities”.
 One of the ways that they assist with this process is through grant opportunities, for not-for-profit/charitable organizations.
 Organizations with new ideas “on how to better integrate new arrivals to Canada” can … Continue reading Grants that support the integration of new Canadians

 April 7, 2014 is World Health Day.
 Every year World Health Day is observed on April 7th.
 It is a day set aside to mark " the anniversary of the founding of WHO in 1948”.
 Each year for World Health Day “a theme is selected that highlights a priority area of public health”.
 Also, the day “provides an … Continue reading World Health Day